Democratic candidate for Cook County treasurer: Maria Pappas

 - In addition, I want to increase transparency for the taxpayers of the county.
 I wrote the Debt Disclosure Ordinance that requires the 549 primary local governments in Cook County to report to my office their financial liabilities, debt, pension and other financial data.
 I am proud that this local government debt and liability data is printed on tax bills and is available on my website, cookcountytreasurer.com.
 I want to find additional innovative ways for citizens to obtain the information they need in order to ask their local governments why their taxes always seem to be rising.

-Does the office of county treasurer need to be an elective office?
+QUESTION: Does the office of county treasurer need to be an elective office?
 Should the treasurer be appointed, or should the office’s functions be combined with another office?

 - The Treasurer’s Office should be an elected position because taxpayers should have the opportunity to choose who safely keeps and invests their public funds.
 More importantly, they should be able to hold that official to account.